You are here

 She has been a member of the Pace Law faculty since 1985.
 Professor Simon is one of the primary architects of an innovative legal writing curriculum that integrates doctrinal law with skills training.
 She currently teaches Civil Procedure.
 Her other teaching areas include Criminal Law and Conflicts.

 Prior to joining the Pace faculty, Professor Simon served a law clerk for United States Magistrate Judge Honorable A. Simon Chrein (EDNY) and practiced law for several years at Wilson, Elser, Moskowitz, Edelman & Dicker LLP, where she specialized in products liability litigation.
 She is an honors graduate of Syracuse University College of Law, where she served as Senior Lead Articles Editor of the Syracuse Law Review.

 Professor Simon’s substantive expertise lies in the areas of criminal law, civil procedure, and matters concerning secondary and higher education.
-Dean Simon has written more than 17 articles and book chapters on these topics.
+Professor Simon has written more than 17 articles and book chapters on these topics.
 Her present scholarship concerns the role of expert testimony in setting enforceable legal standards for environmentally-related legislation.

 |“Reliable Science: Overcoming Public Doubts in the Climate Change Debate,” 37 William & Mary Environmental Law and Policy Review 219 (2012) (co-authored with William Pentland)|

 |"Celebrating Thirty Years of the Pace Law Review," 30 Pace L. Rev. 1146 (2010)|

 |"Women and the Law: How Far We’ve Come and Where We Need to Go," 29 Pace L. Rev. 223 (2009)|